| #chatterlings Chat with guest author MJ Rose |

 Gabriella: secret - I'm going through that right now.

 mjrose: I write books about people.
-And those people happen to have sex lives.
+And those people happen

 _Kenn: romance?